Description

 'Maximum drawdown measures the loss in any losing period during a fund’s investment record.
 It is defined as the percent retrenchment from a fund’s peak value to the fund’s valley value.
 The drawdown is in effect from the time the fund’s retrenchment begins until a new fund high is reached.
 The maximum drawdown encompasses both the period from the fund’s peak to the fund’s valley (length), and the time from the fund’s valley to a new fund high (recovery).
 It measures the largest percentage drawdown that has occurred in any fund’s data record.'

-• Looking at the maximum DrawDown of days in the last 5 years of iShares Virtual Work and Life Multisector ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)
+• The maximum DrawDown over 5 years of iShares Virtual Work and Life Multisector ETF is days, which is smaller, thus worse compared to the benchmark SPY (-33.7 days) in the same period.

-• Looking at maximum drop from peak to valley in of -61.9 days in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (-24.5 days).
+• Looking at maximum reduction from previous high in of -60 days in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (-24.5 days).

 MaxDuration: